 Both Oculus Go and Samsung Gear VR come with a single controller for in-game control.

-The Oculus Quest is the newest headset from the company and sits somewhere between the Oculus Go and the Oculus Rift.
-Like the Oculus Go, the Oculus Quest is a standalone virtual reality headset that doesn't require a PC to run, instead, it runs on the power of a Qualcomm Snapdragon 835 mobile chip set.
+The Oculus Quest is one of the newest headsets from the company and sits somewhere between the Oculus Go and the Oculus Rift.
+Like the Oculus Go, the Oculus Quest is a standalone virtual reality headset that doesn't require a PC to run, instead, it runs on the power of a Qualcomm Snapdragon 835 mobile chipset.
 It was originally announced at the Oculus Connect event in 2018 and previewed again at CES 2019.
 At that time the company revealed it will work without a PC and can be set up using the Oculus mobile app.